 Pancreatic cancer prognosis and survival

+Pancreatic cancer is unique to every patient, and it is not possible for anyone to estimate exactly how long you will live with the disease.
 Survival depends on your current health, any other conditions you have and your general level of fitness.
 It also depends on the stage of your cancer when it is diagnosed.

 Overall survival for pancreatic cancer

 The overall one-year survival rate for pancreatic cancer is 24.4%, in the UK.
 This means that around 24 in 100 will have survived to one year and beyond.